-LATISM has recognized Adriana as the Top 100 most influential latina blogger due to her contributions to the blogosphere, influence in social media and involvement with the community helping raising awareness about child hunger in the Orlando area.
+LATISM has recognized Adriana as the Top 100 most influential Latina blogger due to her contributions to the blogosphere, influence in social media and involvement with the community helping to raise awareness about child hunger in the Orlando area.

 In 2015 Adriana Martin became a published author with the ebook: DON’T FALL DOWN THE Rabbit Hole sharing tips on how to use Twitter.

 Adriana Martin describes herself as a home chef, wife, friend, step mom, grandmother, and an animal lover.

 Cory Warren is a husband, vegan dad and podcast host who creates plant-based meal plans.
 His quick and easy vegan meals help make a plant-based diet for kids simple!
 Lean Green DAD, provides easy plant-based meals for anyone looking to fuel their plant-based family.

 Lean Green DAD™ is a lifestyle blog with creative and effervescent content about food, family and fun.
 Cory’s hope is to help you and your family grow stronger by connecting with awesome people, including moms and dads, who are passionate about living their lives to the fullest with solid, plant-based nutrition, strong family relationships and of course having fun and enjoying life!